Subtropical Storm Nicole is on track to strengthen into a Category 1 hurricane as it approaches Florida - KESQ

 By Aya Elamroussi, CNN

+Subtropical Storm Nicole is expected to make landfall early Thursday morning above West Palm Beach, CNN meteorologist Robert Shackelford said, as many across Florida continue to endure the aftermath of Hurricane Ian.

+“Dont let the ‘sub’ fool you. #Nicole is a formidable storm that will have major impacts all along the southeastern U.S. coastline, not only near the center.
+Coastal flooding, large waves and rip currents will extend from the tip of FL to NC,” the National Weather Service tweeted.

-Subtropical Storm Nicole is expected to strengthen slowly as it approaches the Florida Peninsula, bringing heavy rain that could lead to dangerous storm surges and high winds beginning Wednesday, according to Jamie Rhome, the acting director of the National Hurricane Center.
+Churning early Tuesday 385 miles east-northeast of the northwestern Bahamas, Nicole is strengthening and transitioning into a tropical storm, then starting Wednesday due to produce heavy rain that could lead to dangerous storm surge and high winds, said Jamie Rhome, the acting director of the National Hurricane Center.

-“We’re probably going to have good chunks of the Florida Peninsula impacted by these conditions,” Rhome said Monday in a video briefing posted online.
+It is projected to be a strong tropical storm or a Category 1 hurricane by the time it reaches Florida by Wednesday evening into Thursday morning, Rhome said Monday in a video briefing posted online.

-More than 20 million people are under tropical storm alerts from Hallandale Beach, Florida, all the way north to Altamaha Sound, Georgia, according to according to CNN Meteorologist Robert Shackelford.
-Plus, a tropical storm warning has been issued for Lake Okeechobee in southern Florida, he said.

-Additionally, more than 5 million people are under storm surge warnings from North Palm Beach northward to Altamaha Sound, including the mouth of the St. Johns River to Georgetown, Shackelford added.

-Areas along the state’s west coast from north of Bonita Beach to the Ochlockonee River were also under tropical storm watches Tuesday morning.

-Nicole was about 400 miles east-northeast of the northwestern Bahamas Tuesday morning.
-It is expected to become a tropical storm later Tuesday.
+Up to 7 inches of rain and storm surge that could rise up to 5 feet along the coast, combined with high winds, are mainly forecast for Wednesday evening and Thursday.

-Nicole is not expected to intensify rapidly like Hurricane Ian did in late September when it killed at least 120 of people in its path in Florida and destroyed communities that are still reeling from the destruction.
+The storm is not expected to intensify rapidly like Ian did in late September before killing at least 120 of people in Florida and destroying communities still reeling from the destruction.

 “We’re not forecasting a major hurricane,” Rhome said.
 “Again, not an Ian situation, but still a potentially impactful system.”

-“Residents and visitors should monitor the forecast and make sure their storm kit is up-to-date,” Levine Cava said in a social media post.
+“Residents and visitors should monitor the forecast and make sure their storm kit is up-to-date,” Mayor Daniella Levine Cava said online.
 “We’re taking all needed precautions to prepare for potential flooding and power outages.”

-Officials are not expecting the storm to impact Election Day on Tuesday.
+Miami-Dade County officials are not expecting the storm to impact Election Day, Levine Cava said.

-Rhome, the acting director of the hurricane center, said that the potential for coastal flooding exists for a large area along the eastern coast of the Florida Peninsula beginning Wednesday, adding that some of those areas were hit by Hurricane Ian.

-The main threats to Florida are heavy rain amounts up to 7 inches, and storm surge that could rise up to 5 feet along the coast combined with high winds.
-Those conditions are mainly forecast for Wednesday evening and Thursday.

 The-CNN-Wire